base-line/remote/README.md

 # remote
-Terraform with remote backend example
+This is an example how to migrate your local state to remote backend - Terraform Cloud

 ## Pre-requirements
 - [git](https://git-scm.com/downloads) need to be installed